MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/LocalFunctionality/Canada/how-to-print-troubleshooting-reports.md

 ---
-title: How to Print Troubleshooting Reports | Microsoft Docs
+title: How to Print Troubleshooting Reports [CA]
-description: Several troubleshooting reports are available to assist Microsoft Certified Partners with troubleshooting issues.
+description: Several troubleshooting reports are available to assist Microsoft Certified Partners with troubleshooting issues in the Canadian version.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article